navajomp/howtoclimber/compilers/get-started.md

 **INSTALLING COMPILERS**

-Install mamba (a faster solver alternative to conda) You can use conda if you already have it, replace 'mamba' with 'conda' in all the commands
+Install mamba (a faster solver alternative to conda)

+You can use conda if you already have it, replace `mamba` with `conda` in all the commands

 If you don't have wget, you can install it using:

 `sudo apt install wget`         (linux)

 `brew install wget`             (mac)

 ```shell